Integration types

 Using a client library is recommended as it handles different flows automatically and it will be updated when the OpenID Connect protocol changes for any flow.
 This can happen if a security vulnerability is discovered, and the protocol standards need to be modified.

-The interactive integration applies to clients that are building browser-based applications, such as Single Page Applications (SPAs), as well as mobile applications.
-These applications have a User Interface (UI) component, through which clients interact with.
-In this case, clients are making use of an authorization_code flow.
+These applications have a user interface (UI) component, through which clients interact by making use of an authorization_code flow.
 The authenticity of the client making the request is ensured with the client ID and the predetermined URLs that are registered in the system.
-Those return URLs are attached to your specific client ID and this is where the results of the requests are delivered.
-Only the owner of the systems on these URLs can receive the tokens.
+The return URLs are attached to the specific client ID, and this is where the results of the requests are delivered.

 The authorization_code flow consists of two components: a front-channel step (for example, a login page) and a back-channel step.
 The operation performed in the front-channel generates an authorization code, which is then exchanged in the back channel with the requested token.

 Interactive clients can be either public or confidential.
 For both cases, the authorization_code flow is used together with a Proof Key for Code Exchange (PKCE), which is a security requirement to keep the flow secure.
-The difference is that for confidential clients, a client secret is also required when providing the credentials, and the client secret must be known in order for the authorization code to be turned into an access token.
+The difference is that for confidential clients, a client secret is also required when providing the credentials.
+The client secret must be known for the authorization code to be turned into an access token.

 The authorization_code flow happens between the client application and the Salto KS Identity Provider, and it can be broken down into the following steps: